 - Social pressure—Some cyberbullies may think their behavior is normal and socially acceptable, especially when friends egg them on.

-The practice of distributing explicit photographs of an ex-partner without their consent – and has vowed to prosecute offenders under existing laws.
+People who distribute explicit photographs of an ex-partner without their consent can be prosecuted under existing laws.

 Many cases can be dealt with under existing legislation, including the Malicious Communications Act 1988, the Communications Act 2003 and, in the worst cases, the Sexual Offences Act 2003.
 Cases involving minors can be dealt with under the Protection of Children Act 1978.